 The CollabNet VersionOne Annual State of Agile Report includes a list of the top 5 benefits of adopting agile and they have been pretty consistent from year to year:

 Another important benefit not included in the survey above was project success rates.
 The Standish Group has tracked IT project success and failure since 1994.
 In the most recent Standish Group Study from 2020, they found that agile approaches were 3X more likely to succeed than waterfall/traditional approaches, and traditional projects were 2.5X more likely to fail or be canceled.

 In addition to the benefits organizations get by doing agile, being agile contributes to the following:

 Whether doing agile or being agile, organizations need agility to be competitive.
 Those that are able to leverage agile will be able to identify and exploit opportunities before their competitors.
 They will be able to deliver on those opportunities more effectively so that they maximize their profitability.
 And the culture of the organization will attract and retain the type of people that will sustain it over the long haul.

-All of this means the organization will be competitive and will provide for their customers, employees and stakeholders.
-It means long term business viability.
+All of this means the organization will be competitive and will provide for its customers, employees, and stakeholders.
+It means long-term business viability.

 I hope this post has helped to explain what is agile and why it is important.
 Agile ways of working have become mainstream today with most organizations claiming to use agile at least some of the time.
 Those organizations that are able to leverage agile ways of working and the culture of agility are going to dominate their industries.
 Those organizations that do not take advantage of agile are going to struggle to retain both customers and talented employees.
 At some point, their lack of business agility is going to threaten their very survival.